golanlevin/60-212/60-212_syllabus_fall2023.md

 ---
 # Civics and Attendance

+*The specifics of how attendance relates to your grades will be articulated in a labor-based grading contract, negotiated between the professor and students, which will form an addendum to this Syllabus.*

 ### Attendance and Presence

 It has been said: **80% of success is just showing up**.
 Your presence and civic participation in the class are of paramount importance.
 You are responsible for what happens in class whether you’re here or not.
 Organize with your classmates to get class information and material that you have missed.